exatombe/exatombe/README.md

 ## Hi there 👋

-I'm Garder500, a Web and mobile App developer
+I'm Exatombe, a Web and mobile App developer

 ### My actuals projects
 - 🔭 Ketsuna the IA Bot